Scott Rueck: Coaching career

 In 1993, Rueck took an assistant coach position at George Fox University in Newberg, Oregon, with the women's basketball team.
 Rueck then became the head coach of the women's team in 1996, and also coached the women's tennis team from 1995 to 1996.
 While at George Fox, Rueck had coached the Bruins to an 85–8 record from 2007 to 2010 and was named the Northwest Conference’s top coach for the fourth consecutive season.
 In 2009, Rueck guided the Bruins to a 32–0 record and the NCAA Division III national title.
 That year he was also named national coach of the year for Division III women's basketball.
 Overall, he had a 288–88 win–loss record in his 14 years as coach at George Fox.

 Rueck was named coach of the Beavers in July 2010 to replace LaVonda Wagner.

-Rueck has led the Beavers to each of the last seven NCAA tournaments, winning at least one game each year.
-On March 28, 2016; his team defeated Kim Mulkey's Baylor Bears 60–57 to secure their first ever trip to the NCAA Final Four in Indianapolis to play against one of the top teams in the country; Geno Auriemma's Connecticut Huskies on April 3.
-The Beavers closed out the season with an 80–51 defeat to eventual champ UConn Huskies to finish their season at 32–5.
-The 32 wins season were the most in women's basketball program history and the Beavers finished their season ranked #2 in the nation.
+Rueck has led the Beavers to eight NCAA tournament appearances, including seven straight tournaments from 2014 to 2021; the team has advanced to at least the second round in each appearance.
+On March 28, 2016, his team defeated Kim Mulkey's Baylor Bears 60–57 to secure the program's first ever trip to the NCAA Final Four.
+The Beavers lost 80–51 to the eventual champion UConn Huskies, finishing their season at 32–5.
+The 32 wins season were the most in women's basketball program history, and the Beavers finished their season ranked #2 in the nation.